 The cost of CUNY Childcare is subsidized through the State Higher Education budget.
 Therefore, parents pay a reduced fee of $43.00 per day.
 All parents must commit to enrolling their children for at least 3 days per week.
 Parents are billed twice each year: fall semester (17 weeks) and spring semester, which includes June (23 weeks).
 Absences and holidays are included in the tuition amount.

 In addition to the tuition fee, parents are required to pay a one-time $100.00 non-refundable registration fee at the time of enrollment and a snack fee of $50.00 each semester.
 Parents are also required to participate in the center’s fundraising efforts.
 These fundraising activities help to keep tuition fees affordable for all parents.
-During the 2014-15 school year, the Center will sponsor three fundraising events as follows: a fall bake sale, which requires all parents to donate baked goods; a spring raffle, which requires all parents to donate a prize; and a plant sale, which requires all parents to donate plants.
+During the school year, the Center sponsors three fundraising events as follows: a fall bake sale, which requires all parents to donate baked goods; a spring raffle, which requires all parents to donate a prize; and a plant sale, which requires all parents to donate plants.

 The Center observes the Graduate School calendar.
 In addition, the Center is open for three weeks during the month of January and the entire month of June.
 The daily hours of operation are: